YuriiDemchenko/python_basics/README.md

-# prometheus aqa сourse tasks and a few logical tasks
+# prometheus aqa сourse and a few logical tasks